6 Steps to Take before You Begin Divorce Mediation

 Thinking about divorce mediation?
-This is an excellent idea if you and your spouse want to divorce amicably yet need some help coming to a full agreement.
+This is an excellent idea if you and your spouse want to divorce amicably yet need some help coming to a full agreement on your divorce terms.

 Working with a good mediator has its perks.
 Most notably, you can cut down on attorney fees and costs, move at your own pace, protect your privacy, stay out of court, and work toward an agreement that meets both of your needs.